jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

         </property>
     </bean>

-*Listing 19: Spring configuration for Enable Web Flag*

 Again, I'm leaving out the disable-web-flag bean but it looks just like this one with a different class.
 Setting the “publicAction” property to false hides these actions from the action dropdowns.
 There's no real reason to do that, in this case—it's just an example.

-### Step 2: Update share-config-custom.xml with the action configuration [updateShareConfigWithActionConfig]
+### Step 2: Update share-config-custom.xml with the action configuration

 The next step is to configure the Share user interface to show the UI actions in the document library and document details menus.
 While we're